-If you are contemplating remarriage, don’t allow these figures to dissuade you from popping the question.
+If you are contemplating your second or third marriage, don’t allow these figures to dissuade you from popping the question.
 When analyzing second and third marriages that end in divorce, there are a few common issues that keep appearing; they come up all the time when our New Jersey divorce lawyers are speaking with a client about his reasons for ending his marriage.
 If you’re aware of these potential issues and can avoid them, your marriage is more likely to succeed.
 On the other hand, if you can see one or more of these issues coming up in your current relationship once you get married, it may be a good idea to hold off until you’ve had time to address your concerns.

 Here are five reasons why second and third marriages are prone to divorce.